mcv-m6-video/mcv-m6-2022-team2/README.md

-# TrackNet: End-to-End Model for Video Surveillance for Road Traffic Monitoring
+# TrackNet: End-to-End Model for Road Traffic Monitoring

 This project is devoted to explore Computer Vision video techniques to track cars across multiple cameras at a single intersection and multiple intersections spreading out in a mid-size city.